 With the Kontakt keyboard displayed you should see a red range of keys and a blue range.
 The red range is your Keyswitch range for selecting articulations, holding more than one red key will select multiple articulations.
 The blue range is the playable range of the selected articulation.

 6. CONTROLLERS

-The following controls are included in this library to allow you to control and automate various parameters, not all controls are available for all instruments:
+The following controls are included in this library to allow you to control and automate various parameters:

 Dynamics - probably the most important controller you have.
 This crossfades between the different dynamic layers recorded.